Regular procedure

 • Upon request, the parties may receive a copy of the transcript of the Registrars, minutes or notes of the Registrar.

-In 2022, 329 interviews were conducted through videoconferencing in total in all the regional centres.[29]
+In 2022, 329 interviews were conducted through videoconferencing in total in all the regional centres.[44]
+In 2023, 260 interviews were conducted through videoconferencing in total in all the regional centres.[45]

-Timișoara: all interviews with asylum seekers who made an application in detention were conducted through videoconference, according to the director of Timişoara centre.
+• Timișoara: all interviews with asylum seekers who made an application in detention were conducted through videoconference, according to the director of Timișoara centre.

-Galaţi: IGI-DAI conducted interviews through videoconferencing with interpreters from other regional centres, in cases of asylum seekers who spoke Somali and Bengali.
+• Galaţi: IGI-DAI conducted interviews through videoconferencing with interpreters from other regional centres, in cases of asylum seekers who spoke Somali and Bengali.

-Rădăuţi: In 2022 interviews were conducted through videoconferencing for Somali and Bangladeshi asylum seekers.
+• Rădăuţi: In 2022 interviews were conducted through videoconferencing for Somali and Bangladeshi asylum seekers.
 No complaints were made by asylum seekers with regards to interviews conducted in this manner, apart from interpreters making a summary of the transcript instead of interpreting it word for word.

-Giurgiu: Videoconferencing was also used to conduct interviews with interpreters from Bucharest for asylum seekers from Sri Lanka, Iraq and Pakistan.
+• Giurgiu: Videoconferencing was also used to conduct interviews with interpreters from Bucharest for asylum seekers from Sri Lanka, Iraq and Pakistan.

-Bucharest: the director of Stolnicu centre mentioned that videoconference was of all asylum application made from detention centres.
+• Bucharest: the director of Stolnicu centre mentioned that videoconference was of all asylum application made from detention centres.

 Transcript

 The case officer conducting the interview transcribes the questions and the answers/statements verbatim.
 The transcript includes at least the following data: identification data of the applicant, the name of the case officer who performs the interview, the name of the interpreter and, as the case may be, of the legal representative, the counsellor and/or the lawyer assisting the applicant, the language of the interview, the reasons for the request for international protection, as well as the applicant’s statement that all the data and information presented at the interview are correct.
-Where appropriate, the interview note shall also include the applicant’s explanations of the failure to present elements to be considered when examining the asylum application and/or clarification of inconsistencies or contradictions in his or her statements.[30]
+Where appropriate, the interview note shall also include the applicant’s explanations of the failure to present elements to be considered when examining the asylum application and/or clarification of inconsistencies or contradictions in their statements.[46]

 In Timișoara, Asylum seekers from India and Bangladesh were notified of the date of the interview when the asylum claim was made, according to the director of the centre.
 In case of asylum claims made in detention the interview was scheduled the next day through videoconference.